 - Engagement and collaboration

-The purpose of these categories is to guide governments and regulatory authorities in developing new guidance on AI or adapting existing guidance so that AI is effectively regulated to maximize its potential in healthcare while minimizing its risks.
+These guide governments and regulators in developing new AI guidance, or adapting existing guidance, so that AI is effectively regulated to maximise its potential in healthcare while minimising its risks.

 AI regulations in pharma and medical devices

-Artificial Intelligence in pharma consists of algorithms, models, and techniques that are incorporated into computer systems to automate tasks and make decisions and predictions.
+Artificial Intelligence in pharma consists of algorithms, models, and techniques incorporated into computer systems to automate tasks and make decisions and predictions.

 Data analytics is one of the key AI applications in regulatory compliance.
-Pharma and medical device companies generate enormous volumes of data, which cannot be managed with traditional methods.
+Pharma and medical device companies generate enormous volumes of data that cannot be managed with traditional methods.

-Let’s discuss the current status of AI regulations in the EU and the US.
+Let's review the current status of AI regulation in the EU and the US.

 Current status in the EU

-The EU has been working on implementing new AI regulations appropriate to the scope and use of the current and upcoming medical technology available in the market.
+The EU has implemented new AI rules appropriate to current and upcoming medical technology.

 The Artificial Intelligence Act